decred/dcrdocs/docs/advanced/full-node.md

 If running a node on your own hardware (i.e. not on remote servers), you will also need:

 - Ability to open a port for incoming internet traffic.
-If using a home wifi network, this may require changing the settings of your router.
+If using a home Wi-Fi network, this may require changing the settings of your router.
 - A safe place to leave your device running
 - If you need a silent node (hard disk drives can be loud), a SSD or USB drive